Sage-Bionetworks/rocc-client-db/README.md

 ### Using node to Seed the DB

-You can alternatively seed the database directly with node:
+You can alternatively seed the database using the script `seed:prod`.

     npm run seed:prod